eliascccc/rpa/README.md

 This project is a lightweight local RPA orchestrator written in Python.

-It is designed as a small-scale local alternative to enterprise orchestrators, focusing on clarity, ease of modification, and running on a single machine.
+It is designed as a small-scale alternative where enterprise orchestrators would be unnecessary overhead, focusing on clarity, ease of modification, and running on a single machine.

 It does NOT replace RPA tools.